 Drooping Eyelid = Ptosis

-When a drooping eyelid falls low enough to cover the upper field of vision, patients may arch their eyebrows with their forehead muscles to compensate.
-In such functional ptosis cases, ptosis correction is important to restore the lost vision and is usually covered by regular health insurance.
+When a drooping eyelid falls low enough to obstruct the upper field of vision, patients may arch their eyebrows with their forehead muscles to compensate.
+In such “functional ptosis” cases, ptosis correction is important to restore the lost vision and is usually covered by regular health insurance.
 Less advanced ptosis may not block vision significantly but causes a “tired” or “sleepy” appearance.
 This aesthetic appearance often creates significant effects on self-image and interpersonal relations.
 To learn more about how ptosis can be improved, reach out to our ocular practice today.
 We have locations in Chicago Ridge, IL, Tinley Park, IL, and Munster, IN.